 Le Marche is the Eastern Italian region that is unique and gorgeous and super underrated.
 If you are looking to be a little off the tourist radar, Le Marche should be on your list.
 There is so much to do and see here that time is always short.
 But you can always keep going back like I did 😉 Here are 5 unique and unmissable experiences in Le Marche that I recommend you to experience.
 From visiting a historic ceramic store to a block printing studio and dinner with locals, Marche has it all!

 1. Visit Antica Stamperia Carpegna:

-Block printing is not new to me as India is a big hub for beautiful block printing designs on ethnic Indian wear and kitchen related products.
-However, I never thought I would find it in Italy, let alone in this small town of Marche.
+One of the most unmissable experience in Le Marche was visiting the block printing studio of Emanuele Francioni.
+The art of Block printing is not new to me as India is a big hub for block printing designs.
+However, I never thought I would find it in a small town of Marche.

 2. Explore Urbania’s Medieval Ceramic Store:

-The two cofounded L’Antica CastelDurante in 1995 with the aim of reproducing the classic period of Urbania’s art.
-Urbania was previously known as Casteldurante.
-For more information visit their website or their store in Urbania for some exceptional buys and designs!
+L’Antica CastelDurante was founded in 1995 and aims to reproduce the classic period of Urbania’s art.
+(Urbania was previously known as Casteldurante).
+For more information visit their website for some exceptional designs!

 3. Eat with Locals at a River Mill:

 Imagine the consistent sound of the river, lush green garden and fresh food at your table.
 My experience of dining at a mill was exactly like that!